tapis-project/documentation/source/technical/jobs.rst

 ::

  _tapisAppId - Tapis app ID
  _tapisAppVersion - Tapis app version
-    _tapisArchiveOnAppError - true means archive even if the app returns a non-zero exit code _tapisArchiveSystemDir - the archive system directory on which app output is archived _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnMountPoint - the path on the execution system relative to the system's rootDir where shared files are stored.
-    _tapisDtnMountSourcePath - the path on the DTN system relative to the system's rootDir where shared files are stored _tapisDtnSystemId - the Data Transfer Node system ID _tapisDynamicExecSystem - true if dynamic system selection was used _tapisEffeciveUserId - the user ID under which the app runs _tapisExecSystemExecDir - the exec system directory where app artifacts are staged _tapisExecSystemHPCQueue - the actual batch queue name on an HPC host _tapisExecSystemId - the Tapis system where the app runs _tapisExecSystemInputDir - the exec system directory where input files are staged _tapisExecSystemLogicalQueue - the Tapis queue definition that specifies an HPC queue _tapisExecSystemOutputDir - the exec system directory where the app writes its output _tapisStdoutFilename - Name of file to use for stdout.
+ _tapisArchiveOnAppError - true means archive even if the app returns a non-zero exit code _tapisArchiveSystemDir - the archive system directory on which app output is archived _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnSystemId - the Data Transfer Node system ID _tapisDtnSystemInputDir -  the directory on the DTN to which input files will be transferred during staging _tapisDtnSystemOutputDir - the directory on the DTN from which output files will be transferred during archiving _tapisDynamicExecSystem - true if dynamic system selection was used _tapisEffeciveUserId - the user ID under which the app runs _tapisExecSystemExecDir - the exec system directory where app artifacts are staged _tapisExecSystemHPCQueue - the actual batch queue name on an HPC host _tapisExecSystemId - the Tapis system where the app runs _tapisExecSystemInputDir - the exec system directory where input files are staged _tapisExecSystemLogicalQueue - the Tapis queue definition that specifies an HPC queue _tapisExecSystemOutputDir - the exec system directory where the app writes its output _tapisStdoutFilename - Name of file to use for stdout.
  _tapisStderrFilename - Name of file to use for stderr.
  _tapisJobCreateDate - ISO 8601 date, example: 2021-04-26Z
  _tapisJobCreateTime - ISO 8601 time, example: 18:44:55.544145884Z
  _tapisJobCreateTimestamp - ISO 8601 timestamp, example: 2021-04-26T18:44:55.544145884Z
  _tapisJobName - the user-chosen name of the Tapis job _tapisJobOwner - the Tapis job's owner
  _tapisJobUUID - the UUID of the Tapis job _tapisJobWorkingDir - exec system directory that the app should use for temporary files _tapisMaxMinutes - the maximum number of minutes allowed for the job to run _tapisMemoryMB - the memory required per node by the app _tapisNodes - the number of nodes on which the app runs _tapisStderrFilename - the file into which the application's stderr is piped _tapisStdoutFilename - the file into which the application's stdout is piped _tapisSysBatchScheduler - the HPC scheduler on the execution system _tapisSysBucketName - an object store bucket name _tapisSysHost - the IP address or DNS name of the exec system _tapisSysRootDir - the root directory on the exec system _tapisTenant - the tenant in which the job runs

 .. _macro-substitution: